MicrosoftDocs/powerbi-docs/articles/powerbi-learning-4-4e-get-more-dashboard-space.md

 <properties
-   pageTitle="Get More Space on Your Dashboard" description="Manage your dashboard space more effectively with Full Screen Mode." services="powerbi" documentationCenter="" authors="davidiseminger"
+   pageTitle="Get more space on your dashboard" description="Use Full Screen mode to manage your dashboard space more effectively" services="powerbi" documentationCenter="" authors="davidiseminger"